-Missouri American Water supplies quality drinking water to more than 10,900 residential, commercial and industrial customers in Jefferson City.
-The water treated by Missouri American Water's Jefferson City plant is surface water from the Missouri River.
+Missouri American Water supplies quality drinking water to more than 31,000 residential, commercial and industrial customers in the City of St. Joseph.
+The St. Joseph District also supplies water to four water districts and the neighboring cities of Elwood and Wathena, Kansas.
+The St. Joseph water treatment plant uses groundwater taken from numerous vertical wells and a horizontal collector well in the Missouri River alluvium.
 More information on your source water is available at http://drinkingwater.missouri.edu/swip/swipmaps/pwssid.htm.
 To access the information for your water system you will need the State-assigned identification code (PWSID), which is printed at the top of this report.